Sarum College logo

 Those participating in the online version of the Sarum Course in Spiritual Direction have the option to join an optional, additional three-day retreat module which supports the Course but is not necessary for its completion.

-The course is ecumenical and we welcome applications from all those interested in pursuing it.
-The course draws on the Christian tradition in particular but applications are not limited to those who follow this tradition.
+The course is ecumenical and we welcome enquiries from all those interested in pursuing it.
+The course draws on the Christian tradition in particular but course participants are not limited to those who follow this tradition.

-Download an application for a Spiritual Direction Programme
+Download an enquiry form for the Sarum Course in Spiritual Direction

 Fees